 IUCN RED LIST: Critically Endangered

-Intensive anti-poaching efforts have had encouraging results since 1996, and the population now numbers more than 5,050.
+Intensive anti-poaching efforts have had encouraging results since 1996, and the population now numbering between 5,042 – 5,455 in the wild.

 During the last century, the black rhino has suffered the most drastic decline in total numbers of all rhino species.
 Between 1970 and 1992, the population of this species decreased by 96%.
 In 1970, it was estimated that there were approximately 65,000 black rhinos in Africa – but, by 1993, there were only 2,300 surviving in the wild.
 The black rhino population is recovering and increasing very slowly, but the poaching threat remains great.